flux-iac/tofu-controller/rfcs/DECISION_MAKING.md

       spelling or grammar, update work affiliations, or reflect an external and evident reality.
 They do not change the intention or meaning of anything in this document.

-Please note that since Terraform Controller is a single repository project, all the maintainers, Weaveworks Tech Leads, Product Managers, and Principal Engineers are considered Deciders for the purposes of this decision-making process.
+Please note that since Tofu Controller is a single repository project, all the maintainers, flux-iac Tech Leads, Product Managers, and Principal Engineers are considered Deciders for the purposes of this decision-making process.